 So far we assume that each wireless node v has a transmission range $r_v$ such that all nodes inside the disk centered at v using $r_v$ as radius will receive the signal from v and this disk contains all possible nodes, to whom the transmission by node v will interfere.
-In practice, the region where the transmission of node v could be received correctly.
+In practice, the region where the transmission of node v could interfere is often larger than the region where the transmission of node v could be received correctly.
 Thus, we study a more general wireless network model where each wireless node v has two different ranges: the transmission range and the interference range.
 Define the transmission radius of node as the radius of the disk representing its transmission region.
 Similarly, the interference radius is the radius of the disk representing its interference region.
 Each node $v \in V$ has a transmission radius $t_v$ and an interference radius $r_v$ .
 We always assume that $t_v \leq r_v$ .